WSShawn/GAN/README.md

 - Hyperbolic Tangent : takes any real value as input and outputs values between -1 and 1
 - Rectified Linear Unit (ReLU) function : takes any real value as input, outputs 0 if the input is negative and the value of the input if not

-There exists also a variation of the ReLU function, called Leaky ReLU, which instead of computing 0 if the input is negative, it computes a value given by a linear function with negative values but positive slope.
+There exists also a variation of the ReLU function, called Leaky ReLU, which instead of computing 0 if the input is negative, it computes a value given by a linear function with negative values and negative slope.
 The slope coefficient is defined before training.

 Each neuron also has a Bias component, which has a role in enriching the representation of the input through the weights of the model.
 The bias represents a constant, and its presence shifts the activation function towards the positive or the negative values.
 In the absence of a bias, a simple matrix multiplication between the inputs and weights is effectuated.
 This situation can result in the overfitting over the data set.